MintMCP

 • Managed infrastructure that reduces DevOps overhead

-Regional data-handling requirements should be validated directly with MintMCP during security review.
-The platform roadmap includes self-hosted deployment options for organizations requiring on-premise infrastructure.
+Data residency, VPC, and self-hosted requirements should be validated directly with MintMCP during security review.

 Operational Considerations